Shard theory for $g$-fans: Shard intersections

 \section{Shard intersections}

 In this section we discuss shard intersections and their several properties.
-One of the main result is a poset isomorphism between shard intersections and wide subcategories.
+One of the main results in this section is a poset isomorphism between shard intersections and wide subcategories.
 Moreover, we study several properties of shard intersections.

 \begin{defi} Let $\shardint A$ be the set of arbitrary intersections of shards.
 We regard the entire space $V:=K_0(\proj A)_{\mathbb{R}}$ is the intersection of the empty set of shards.
 Then $\shardint A$ is a poset by inclusion and it is lattice.
 The unique maximal element is $V$ and the unique minimal element is the intersection of the set of all shards, which is the origin $0$.
 The meet operation is intersection and the join operation $\Gamma_1$ and $\Gamma_2$ is given by the intersection of all shards containing $\Gamma_1$ and $\Gamma_2$. \end{defi}